SciML/DiffEqDocs.jl/docs/src/examples/beeler_reuter.md

 ### The Rush-Larsen Method

-We use an explicit solver for all the state variables except for the transmembrane potential which is solved with the help of an implicit solver.
+We use an explicit solver for all the state variables except for the transmembrane potential, which is solved with the help of an implicit solver.
 The explicit solver is a domain-specific exponential method, the Rush-Larsen method.
 This method utilizes an approximation on the model in order to transform the IMEX equation into a form suitable for an implicit ODE solver.
 This combination of implicit and explicit methods forms a specialized IMEX solver.
 For general IMEX integration, please see the [IMEX solvers documentation](https://docs.sciml.ai/latest/solvers/split_ode_solve/#Implicit-Explicit-(IMEX)-ODE-1).
 While we could have used the general model to solve the current problem, for this specific model, the transformation approach is more efficient and is of practical interest.

 The [Rush-Larsen](https://ieeexplore.ieee.org/document/4122859/) method replaces the explicit Euler integration for the gating variables with direct integration.
 The starting point is the general ODE for the gating variables in Hodgkin-Huxley style ODEs,